 Ansan rescue: In July 2022, HSI/Korea assisted Korean K9 Rescue in removing 21 dogs left behind when Ansan city authorities closed an illegal dog meat farm in Gyeonggi-do, South Korea.
 Officials had already removed 38 dogs to their shelter for rehoming, but left 21 behind with a deadline for removal or they would be at risk of being euthanized or sold to a slaughterhouse.
 The farmer had been breeding dogs for human consumption at the site for six years.

-Farm closure 18: In March 2023, HSI/Korea closed down a farm in Asan-si, Chungcheong province and rescued the almost 200 dogs and puppies on the property.
-The farmer, Mr Yang, planned to retire and grow cabbages and other vegetables for himself and to sell locally.
+Farm closure 18: In March 2023, HSI/Korea closed down a farm in Asan-si, Chungcheong province and rescued 200 dogs and puppies on the property.
+The farmer, Mr. Yang, planned to retire and grow vegetables to sell locally.